 Every new requirement has various aspects that we need to take under consideration and it is really easy to omit important bits and pieces.
 Throughout my career I've came across two mnemonics that were supposed to help you remember all different aspects that one should consider when developing new piece of software: CUPRIMDSO & FURPS.
 The issue with these mnemonics is that they mean.... nothing and are a bit old hence a bit outdated.
 So here is a handy mnemonic:

-"No-one wants to work with a MISCAPTURED story"
+"DUDE, no-one wants to work with SCRAPS of a MISCAPTURED story"

 This tool can be used when capturing a story to see if we understand how to approach particular aspect but also as a definition of done helping to check if we've done all that we wanted, or consciously decide that given aspect is not relevant.